-Hearst — who was the creative director of luxury house Chloé — has also made big commitments to phase out virgin materials at her eponymous brand, Gabriella Hearst.
+Hearst — who became the creative director of luxury house Chloé in 2020 and stepped down last fall — has also made big commitments to phase out virgin materials at her eponymous brand.
 “I grew up on a farm,” she told CNN in 2021.
 “Everything gets used on a farm, so that’s where I learned utilitarian skills for sustainability.”

 3. Nia Thomas

 In the past, New Yorker Nia Thomas has described herself as being “anti-fashion industry.”
 And that’s not because she doesn’t love clothes, quite the opposite.
 Thomas believes that garments should be stylish, timeless, and above all, cherished.

 She rejects the idea that brands should have to drop new collection after collection, without caring for the impact it’s having on the planet and people.
 That’s why all of her luxury knitwear is created in ethical factories in New York, Mexico, and Peru, using materials like Tencel, cotton, and bamboo viscose.